solar_rotation.html

 Features:

-1. The horizontal axis is radius in units of the solar radius defined to be at the point optical depth 2/3 into the solar photosphere:
+1. The horizontal axis is radius in units of the solar radius defined to be at the point optical depth 2/3 into the solar photosphere (see Wikipedia: Solar radius).

 3. To convert the plotted frequencies to sidereal period (i.e., period relative to the observable universe) in days use the following formula:

-where f_nHz is frequency in nanohertz and 435 nHz is a fiducial value for the internal solar rotation as the image plot itself shows.
+where f_nHz is frequency in nanohertz and 435 nHz is a fiducial value for the internal solar sidereal rotation rate as Image 1 itself shows.

 alien_click_to_see_image click on image

-5. Remarkably, the rotation rate inward of about 0.65 R_☉ is nearly CONSTANT---the curves for the different solar latitudes converge to a nearly CONSTANT value of about 435 nHz implying a ∼ 30 day sidereal period.
+6. Remarkably, the rotation rate inward of about 0.65 R_☉ is nearly CONSTANT---the curves for the different solar latitudes converge to a nearly CONSTANT value of about 435 nHz implying a ∼ 26.6 day sidereal period as seen from the formula above.

-This means this region rotates nearly as if it were a rigid-rotor solid sphere even though it is a sphere of gas.
+This means the deep interior region rotates nearly as if it were a rigid-rotor solid sphere even though it is NOT: it's a sphere of gas.

 The surface ones were mostly directly observed long ago by tracking the motions of sunspots: the sunspots largely move with the solar rotation rates for solar latitudes where they appear.

-Contemporaries of Galileo (1564--1642) (and Himself) used sunspots to determine early solar rotation rates (see Wikipedia: Solar rotation: Using sunspots to measure rotation: Galileo's Letters on Sunspots (1613)).
+Galileo (1564--1642) and his contemporaries used sunspots to determine early solar rotation rates (see Wikipedia: Solar rotation: Using sunspots to measure rotation: Galileo's Letters on Sunspots (1613)).

 EOF